-If a structure first exceeds the obstruction standards of Part 77, and/or is found to have physical or electromagnetic radiation effect on the operation of air navigation facilities, then the proposed or existing structure, if not amended, altered, or removed, has an adverse effect if it would:
+If a structure first exceeds the obstruction standards of 14 CFR part 77, and/or is found to have physical or electromagnetic radiation effect on the operation of air navigation and/or radar/surveillance, communications and weather facilities, then the proposed or existing structure, if not amended, altered, or removed, has an adverse effect if it would:

-- a.
-Require a change to an existing or planned IFR minimum flight altitude, a published or special instrument procedure, or an IFR departure procedure. - b.
-Require a VFR operation, to change its regular flight course or altitude.
-This does not apply to VFR military training route (VR) operations conducted under Part 137, or operations conducted under a waiver or exemption to the CFR. - c.
-Restrict the clear view of runways, helipads, taxiways, or traffic patterns from the airport traffic control tower cab.
+a.
+Require a change to an existing or planned IFR minimum flight altitude, a published or special instrument procedure, or an IFR departure procedure.

+b.
+Require a VFR operation to change its regular flight course or altitude.
+This does not apply to VFR military training route (VR) operations, operations conducted under 14 CFR part 137, or operations conducted under an FAA-issued waiver or exemption.

-- d.
+- c.
+Restrict the clear view of runways, helipads, taxiways, or traffic patterns from the airport traffic control tower cab. - d.
 Derogate airport capacity/efficiency. - e.
 Affect future VFR and/or IFR operations as indicated by plans on file. - f.
 Affect the usable length of an existing or planned runway.